 That is, internal High Church politics has obfuscated the philosophical contribution of those within Catholicism which sought to return to a more rigorous Augustinianism.
 As an example, we saw that Leo XIII in 1879 had issued a papal bull that made it mandatory for Catholic institutions to teach Aquinas as the "only right [philosopher]."
 This has not been remitted and so philosophers within the Catholic communion that wish to innovate needed to tie their work to Aquinas in some way, either as demonstrating that previous interpretations of Aquinas were erroneous or that they were clarifying or developing his thought.
-Even in the 20th century, Catholic theologians and philosophers have suffered censure for their straying from orthodoxy, including Henri Lubac whom we featured as a modern Augustinian within the Catholic communion that we would certainly want to include within those seeking an authentic defense of the Christian worldview and faith.882
+Even in the 20th century, Catholic theologians and philosophers have suffered censure for their straying from orthodoxy, including Henri Lubac whom we featured as a modern Augustinian within the Catholic communion that we would certainly want to include within those seeking an authentic defense of the Christian worldview and faith.883

 That is, we have discovered a common foundation for those who believe that Christianity should be defended in a manner consistent with the faith outside the denominational constraints.
 At the same time, we have drawn a clear distinction between apologetic traditions that proceeded on a classical foundationalist basis such as evidentialism and 'classical' neo-Thomist apologetics which used teleological and cosmological arguments.
 We demonstrated the philosophical inadequacy of this methodology even though it had been employed and is still employed in defending the faith.
 Our important distinction was that such arguments were useful within the faith but not as logical proofs.
-We did this by explicating the incommensurable nature of the epistemological assumptions at the basis of these views with the Christian worldview.
+We did this by explicating the government that can fail to arrest aberrations both of doctrine and behavior before they become scandalous.